Arizona Emergency Medical Systems, Inc.

 Central Arizona Regional EMS Guidelines

-The clinical basis for these new guidelines is derived from the Arizona Department of Health Services, Bureau of Emergency Medical, Bureau of Emergency Medical Services and Trauma System's “Triage, Treatment, and Transport Guidelines (T3Gs).”
+The clinical basis for these new guidelines is derived from the Arizona Department of Health Services, Bureau of Emergency Medical, Bureau of Emergency Medical Services and Trauma System's “Triage, Treatment, and Transport Guidelines (T3Gs)” and the National Association of State EMS Officials (NASEMSO).

 Click on the following link to access these guidelines.